lifulin/lifulin.github.io/_pages/about.md

   - /about.html
 ---

-I am a 6th year Ph.D. student in the Joint Program in Financial Economics at The University of Chicago Booth School of Business and Kenneth C. Griffin Department of Economics.
+I am a sixth-year Ph.D. student in the Joint Program in Financial Economics at The University of Chicago Booth School of Business and Kenneth C. Griffin Department of Economics.

 I am on the 2022-2023 academic job market.